asazorojas/morse-code/README.md

 ### Branches
 - `master` contains everything in separate class files.
+Use this for parts [one](https://www.codewars.com/kata/decode-the-morse-code) and [two](https://www.codewars.com/kata/decode-the-morse-code-advanced) of the Morse Code series.
-- `kata` contains the KMeans, Cluster, and helper methods within a single class file.
-Use this for [Decode the Morse code, for real](https://www.codewars.com/kata/decode-the-morse-code-for-real/).
+- `kata3` contains the KMeans, Cluster, and helper methods within a single class file.
+Use this for part [three](https://www.codewars.com/kata/decode-the-morse-code-for-real/) of the Morse Code series.

 ### About
 Dots and dashes are handled by a `HashMap` in Java, and by a `dictionary` in Python.